 Many boycotts are less effective because their leaders are not committed to these elements.
 This results in the perception that boycotts are simply temporary publicity and fundraising gimmicks for the group that is calling for the economic sanction.
 The frequent and short-lived boycotts called by Jesse Jackson are examples.
 But the foremost strategy of the CFP has always been to change corporate philanthropic policy, regardless of the time it takes or the costs involved.

-This section addresses some of the common misconceptions, questions and concerns expressed about the boycott (by both prospective participants and target corporations.)
+This section addresses some of the common misunderstandings, questions and concerns expressed about the boycott (by both prospective participants and targeted corporations.)